bandprotocol/bandchain/spec/bandchain-spec.md

 **Parameters**

 - `Owner: sdk.AccAddress` - The address responsible for maintaining the data source.
-The owner will be able to withdraw query fees and update.
+The owner will be able to withdraw query fees and update the data source.
 - `Name: string` - The human-readable string name for this data source.
 - `Fee: sdk.Coins` - The fee that data requester needs to pay per one data query.
 - `Executable: []byte` - The content of executable to be run by block validators upon receiving a data request for this data source.
 The executable can be in any format, as long as it is accepted by the general public.